Teacher Training 300-hours Advanced Curriculum

 Increase to 800-hour Level:

-Complete all six courses by adding on the three remaining core 100-hour ATT courses.
+Complete all six courses by adding on the three remaining core 100-hour ATT courses OR one of them along with Breath Training courses 2 & 3

 Complete 1100-hour Advanced Teacher Level: